Joecstarr/thesis/sections/future_work/minimalization.md

 arborescent representatives of a tangle.
 In fact, minimal arborescent representations may not be minimal tangle representations.
-Conway gives an example [@conwayEnumerationKnotsLinks1970] where an arborescent (algebraic) knot is transformed into a minimal polygonal tangle (@subsubsec-opo-insert).
+Conway gives an example [@conwayEnumerationKnotsLinks1970] where an arborescent (algebraic) knot is transformed into a minimal polygonal knot (@subsubsec-opo-insert).
 In
 @fig-6starstar_nonminimal we rephrase Conway's example for tangles.

 ```{figure}../../media/fig-6starstar_nonminimal.svg